IBM/operand-deployment-lifecycle-manager/docs/user/how-to-use-operandBindInfo.md

         secret: fooToken
     ```

-    when ODLM reconcile `OperandRequest`, it will find the `OperandBindInfo` in the namespace set in the corresponding `OperandRegistry` and add a `requestNamespace` list in the `OperandBindInfo` status.
+    When ODLM reconcile `OperandRequest`, it will find the `OperandBindInfo` in the namespace set in the corresponding `OperandRegistry` and add a `requestNamespace` list in the `OperandBindInfo` status.

     ```yaml
     apiVersion: odlm.ibm.com/v1alpha1